We are currently leading or partnering on the following research projects:

-Exploring The Qualitative Shadowing Method Through Humanist, Critical Ethnography: The Role Of The Geriatric Emergency Management Nurse – a project to identify the role of the GEM nurse in hospital organizations [S. Hawkins].
-Research Collaborators: University of Waterloo, UOIT
+Exploring The Qualitative Shadowing Method: The Role Of The Geriatric Emergency Management Nurse – a project to identify the role of the GEM nurse in hospital organizations [S. Hawkins].
+Research Collaborators: Ontario Tech University, University of Waterloo

 Collaborative Development Of A Core Set Of Caregiver Experience Measurement Items For Specialized Geriatric Services In Ontario – a project to develop common set of core survey items for measuring the patient experience in SGS [R. Schwartz].
 Research Collaborators: RGP of Eastern Ontario, Northeast Regional Geriatric Centre and RGP of Southeastern Ontario.